seanKenkeremath/crypto_lamp/README.md

 # crypto_lamp

+**Now supports stocks**

-A python script for smart lightbulbs that shows how badly you're losing money in crypto.
+A python script for smart lightbulbs that shows how badly you're losing money in your investments.
 Glows green when you're up, red when you're down.
 Larger swings trigger flashing.
 This lets you be aware of your mistakes anywhere in your home, automatically.

 | 👍 Small rally | 👎 Minor dip | 🤑 📈 Pump | 😵 📉 Crash |
 |:---:|:---:|:---:|:---:|